The Plaster of Thought-Walls (Translated)

 In the spring breeze……..

 I love!
-Say it with passion.
+Say it with emotion.

-Everything is here, yet………
+Everything is there, yet………

-Why do I feel so alone!
+Why does it feel so lonely!

-Two days ago, Hillol-da wrote:
+Two days ago, Hillol-da wrote,

 Those who have no one have Facebook.